yunhygkim/dcshell/README.md

 3. Press the **Simplify Hulls** button to simplify the convex hulls.
 4. Press the **Remsh Hulls** button to remesh the convex hulls.
 5. Press the **Use Exact Volume** button to make the hulls disjoint.
 6. Press the **Save Hulls** button to save the resulting objects.
-Those are in the same directory where the Yoshi model exists.
+Those resulting files are in the same directory where the Yoshi model exists.

 ## Models